Atomic veteran: Investigation

-A formal investigation of the radiation exposure these veterans received, as well as radiation experiments conducted on humans, was initiated in 1994, by former President Bill Clinton, who apologized for their treatment in 1995.
-"In 1996, the U.S. Congress repealed the Nuclear Radiation Secrecy Agreement Act, which rescinded the Atomic Veteran “oath-of-secrecy”, thus allowing Atomic-Veterans the opportunity to recount stories of their participation in Nuclear weapon testing and post test event activities, without legal penalty.
-By this time, however, many thousands of Atomic Veterans, the majority of whom were afflicted with a host of radiation induced health issues, such as cancer, had taken that “secret” with them, to their graves.
+A formal investigation of the radiation exposure these veterans received, as well as radiation experiments conducted on humans, was initiated in 1994 by former President Bill Clinton, who apologized for their treatment in 1995.
+"In 1996, the U.S. Congress repealed the Nuclear Radiation Secrecy Agreement Act, which rescinded the Atomic Veteran "oath-of-secrecy", thus allowing Atomic-Veterans the opportunity to recount stories of their participation in nuclear weapon testing and post-test event activities, without legal penalty.
+By this time, however, many thousands of Atomic Veterans, the majority of whom were afflicted with a host of radiation-induced health issues, such as cancer, had taken that "secret" with them to their graves.

-The remaining atomic veterans may receive special priority enrollment for health care services from VA for radiation-related conditions.
-In addition, atomic veterans are eligible to participate in an ionizing radiation registry examination program operated by VA.
+The remaining atomic veterans may receive special priority enrollment for health care services from the VA for radiation-related conditions.
+In addition, atomic veterans are eligible to participate in an ionizing radiation registry examination program operated by the VA.

 The only copies of service and medical records for many of these veterans were lost in a fire at the National Archives in 1973.
-Veterans, or families of deceased Veterans, whose records were lost in the fire, were denied these services and must go through an extensive reconstruction process in order to establish their presence during the time of atmospheric tests.
+Veterans, or families of deceased veterans, whose records were lost in the fire, were denied these services and must go through an extensive reconstruction process to establish their presence during the time of atmospheric tests.

 Compensation

-The United States Department of Justice (DOJ) has a different compensation program established by the Radiation Exposure Compensation Act (RECA) which was passed by the United States Congress on October 5, 1990, and signed into law by President George H. W. Bush on October 15.
+The United States Department of Justice (DOJ) has a different compensation program established by the Radiation Exposure Compensation Act (RECA), which the United States Congress passed on October 5, 1990, and signed into law by President George H. W. Bush on October 15.
 Atomic veterans who participated in atmospheric nuclear tests may be eligible.
+Through RECA, atomic veterans are labelled "Onsite Participants" and can qualify for up to $75,000 in compensation.

 The Radiation Exposure Compensation Act was amended in 2013 and enlarged the geographic exposure area and the amount of compensation payable to Atomic Veterans and people living downwind of the tests.
 Other compensation may also be available from the United States Department of Labor under section SEC of the Energy Employees Occupational Illness Compensation Program.

-Epidemiological studies of atomic veterans have shown exposure to radiation to be associated with a number of disorders including leukemia, various cancers and cataracts.
+Epidemiological studies of atomic veterans have shown exposure to radiation to be associated with several disorders including leukemia, various cancers and cataracts.
 It has been determined that studies on the children of atomic veterans, however, face "insurmountable" difficulties.

 France

-A cohort of workers who were exposed during the French nuclear weapons test program at Moruroa Atoll in the Pacific are represented by Association Moruroa E Tatou.
-The organization has been critical of the French government's initial denial of harm, and limited commitment to compensation to total value of $13.5 million.
-The president of Association Moruroa E Tatou estimates that between 15,000 and 30,000 people worked on the test program, but the official number remains a national secret.
+A cohort of workers who were exposed during the French nuclear weapons test program at Moruroa Atoll from 1966 to 1996 are represented by Mururoa e Tatou.
+The organization has been critical of the French government's initial denial of harm and limited commitment to compensation, valued at $13.5 million.
+The president of the organization estimates that between 15,000 and 30,000 people worked on the test program, but the official number remains a national secret.